spapas/hyperapp-tutorial/README.md

 A tutorial application written in hyperapp.
 It uses a Django - DRF API.

+**Work in progress!
+I'll try to add more capabilities to this app!**

 ## To run it locally

 1. Create a python virtualenv and activate it (`virtualenv venv`)